tbali0524/codingame_api/README.md

 * School_findById
 * + getting the user avatar PNG file by file id

 Usage:
 > php cg_api.php
+or
+> test.bat

 Edit which test cases to run near the end of the source file.
+All tests run in 2-3 minutes.